+Moving to the Cutting Edge counterproductive in that it fosters piecemeal, fragmented, and redundant policies and practices.
+Diverse school and community resources are attempting to address complex, multifaceted, and overlapping psychosocial and mental and physical health concerns in highly fragmented and marginalized ways.
+This has led to redundancy, counterproductive competition, and inadequate results.
 One response to this state of affairs is seen in the calls for realigning policy and practice around a cohesive framework based on well-conceived models and the best available scholarship.
-With specific respect to mental health in schools, it has been stressed that initiatives must connect in major ways with the mission of schools and integrate with a restructured system of education support programs and services.
-This theme permeates this module.
+With specific respect to student support, it has been stressed that initiatives must connect in major ways with the instructional mission of schools.
 From our perspective, it is time to take a close look at all the pieces.
-To date, there has been no comprehensive mapping and no overall analysis of the amount of resources used for efforts relevant to mental health in schools or of how they are expended.
+To date, there has been no comprehensive mapping and no overall analysis of the amount of resources used for efforts relevant to student support or of how they are expended.
 Without such a "big picture" analysis, policymakers and practitioners are deprived of information that is essential in determining equity and enhancing system effectiveness.
-The challenge for those focused on mental health in schools is not only to understand the basic concerns hampering the field, but to function on the cutting edge of change so that the concerns are effectively addressed.

-It also is necessary to show how all policy, practice, and research related to mental health in schools, including the many categorical programs funded to deal with designated problems, can be (a) woven into a cohesive continuum of interventions and (b) integrated thoroughly with school reform efforts.
+The challenge for those focused on student support is not only to understand the basic concerns hampering the field, but to function on the cutting edge of change so that the concerns are effectively addressed.
+It also is necessary to show how all policy, practice, and research related to student support, including the many categorical programs funded to deal with designated problems, can be (a) woven into a cohesive continuum of interventions and (b) integrated thoroughly with school reform efforts.
 In the process, the importance of school-community-home collaborations in weaving together the resources for comprehensive, multifaceted approaches can be stressed.

-In sum, advancing mental health in schools is about much more than expanding services and creating full service schools.
+In sum, advancing student support is about much more than expanding services and creating full service schools.
 It is about establishing comprehensive, multifaceted approaches that strengthen students, families, schools, and neighborhoods and do so in ways that maximize learning, caring, and well-being.

-Moving to the Cutting Edge

-Field Defining Guidelines for Mental health in Schools On the following two pages is an outline of a set of field defining guidelines.
-They represent a framework for designing comprehensive, multi-faceted, and cohesive approaches to MH in schools.
-These first-ever guidelines were developed in 2001 by the Policy Leadership Cadre for Mental Health in Schools.
-(See the Cadre document for rationale statements and references related to each guideline.)
+Field Defining Guidelines for a Student Support Component On the following two pages is an outline of a set of field defining guidelines.
+They represent a framework for designing comprehensive, multifaceted, and cohesive approaches for student support.
+(These first-ever guidelines for a student support component are adapted from a set developed in 2001 by the Policy Leadership Cadre for Mental Health in Schools .
+The Center has a document that provides rationale statements and references related to each guideline.)
 Clearly, no school currently offers the nature and scope of what is embodied in the outline.
-In a real sense, the guidelines define a vision for how Mental Health in schools should be defined and implemented.
+In a real sense, the guidelines define a vision for how student support should be defined and implemented in all schools.

-Guidelines for Mental Health in Schools3
+Guidelines for a Student Support Component2

-1. General Domains for Intervention in Addressing Students' Mental Health

-- 1.1 Ensuring academic success and also promoting healthy cognitive, social, and emotional development and resilience (including promoting opportunities to enhance school performance and protective factors; fostering development of assets and general wellness; enhancing responsibility and integrity, self-efficacy, social and working relationships, self-evaluation and self-direction, personal safety and safe behavior, health maintenance, effective physical functioning, careers and life roles, creativity) - 1.2 Addressing barriers to student learning and performance (including educational and psychosocial problems, external stressors, psychological disorders) - 1.3 Providing social/emotional support for students, families, and staff

-2. Major Areas of Concern Related to Barriers to Student Learning
+1. Major Areas of Concern Related to Barriers to Student Learning